olliebrownlow/ticketing/README.md

 The services will store data in a _mongodb_ database, except for expiration which will use _Redis_.

 The client app (front-end) will be written using _Next.js_, and the event bus that is used will make use of _NATS Streaming Server_.

-Finally, all reusable code will be written into it's own library called _common_.
+Finally, all reusable code will be written into it's own library called _common_. _common_ is published to [npmjs.com](https://www.npmjs.com/) and pulled in as a dependency into the services that make use of it.
+It can be found [here](https://www.npmjs.com/package/@osbticketing/common) or by searching for "osbticketing" in [npmjs.com](https://www.npmjs.com/).

 ## Testing